Human skin: Sunblock and sunscreen

 Sunblock and sunscreen are different important skin-care products though both offer full protection from the sun.

 Sunblock—Sunblock is opaque and stronger than sunscreen, since it is able to block most of the UVA/UVB rays and radiation from the sun, and does not need to be reapplied several times in a day.
 Titanium dioxide and zinc oxide are two of the important ingredients in sunblock.

 Sunscreen—Sunscreen is more transparent once applied to the skin and also has the ability to protect against UVA/UVB rays, although the sunscreen's ingredients have the ability to break down at a faster rate once exposed to sunlight, and some of the radiation is able to penetrate to the skin.
 In order for sunscreen to be more effective it is necessary to consistently reapply and use one with a higher sun protection factor.

 Diet

 Vitamin A, also known as retinoids, benefits the skin by normalizing keratinization, downregulating sebum production, which contributes to acne, and reversing and treating photodamage, striae, and cellulite.

 Vitamin D and analogues are used to downregulate the cutaneous immune system and epithelial proliferation while promoting differentiation.

 Vitamin C is an antioxidant that regulates collagen synthesis, forms barrier lipids, regenerates vitamin E, and provides photoprotection.

-Vitamin E is a membrane antioxidant that protects against oxidative damage and also provides protection against harmful UV rays.
+Vitamin E is a membrane antioxidant that protects against oxidative damage caused most commonly in skin by UV rays.

-Several scientific studies confirmed that changes in baseline nutritional status affects skin condition.
+Several scientific studies confirmed that changes in baseline nutritional status affect skin condition.

-Mayo Clinic lists foods they state help the skin: fruits and vegetables, whole-grains, dark leafy greens, nuts, and seeds.
+The Mayo Clinic lists foods they state help the skin: fruits and vegetables, whole grains, dark leafy greens, nuts, and seeds.